deepjs/deepjs/DOCS/tutorials.md

 	Related tools give simple, complete, homogeneous and powerful way to CRUD ressources (db, files, locals, etc.).
 	Dramaticaly improve Ressources modelisation and reusability.

-* Environnement Dependent Object Capabilities Management.
+* Environnement Dependent Object Capabilities Model (or Management).

-	Powerful and so simple way, based on all deepjs tools, to manage objects identities/capacities depending on context modes.
+	Powerful and so simple way, based on all deepjs tools, to manage objects identities/capabilities depending on context modes.
 	Realy high benefit in application architecture, from security to run-time particularity.

 All those tools are (almost) totaly unobstrusive, and work alone or together, along with YOUR objects/functions/app.